DavesCodeMusings/raspberry-cobbler/docs/phase7.md

 ## Testing SSH for the admin user
 The reason for creating another user was to have something besides _root_ for SSH logins, so let's make sure this new user can log in with SSH and start a superuser shell.

 > Spoiler: this will fail.
+We need to configure _/etc/mdev/conf_ to fix permissions on the _/dev/ptmx_ device node.
+Until then, only root can log in via SSH.

 ```
 PS> ssh 192.168.2.100